demo-engineering/nodejs-financial/README.md

 # Simple Banking API

-This project is a small api that simulate a simple API for a banking system.
+This project is a small API that simulates a banking system API for accounts creation and money transfers.

 ### General Guidelines
 - This project is about a small financial application.